 Originated in the United States in the 19th century, Boston Terriers are great family dogs.
 These dogs may bark to inform you of other people or dogs' presence, but they are not considered aggressive.
 They are well-known for being loving – not fighters, which makes them ideal for people looking for small and calm dogs as a pet.

-Boston Terriers are classified into three weight classifications – 15 pounds, 15-20 pounds, and 20-25 pounds.
-A typical male stands 17 inches tall, and a female 16 inches tall when it comes to height.
+Boston Terriers typically weigh around 12-25 pounds and stand at 10-12 inches.
 So if you're looking for a small, well-proportioned, handsome little dog – Boston Terriers are just right for you.

 As the name suggests, Yorkshire Terriers originated from Yorkshire in England and were popular as lap dogs, given their size and influence over Victorian ladies.
 Such popularity made them recognized as companion animals.

 Yorkshire Terriers, better known as Yorkies, make a good pet.
 These dogs are great personalities in a tiny package.
 People who live in an apartment with limited space can easily keep Yorkies as a pet since they don't take up much room.

 Since they are compact, they don't require rigorous exercise, making them desirable for people lacking time to take their dogs on walks.
 Yorkies also have a hypoallergenic coat that makes them safe for people with allergies or asthma.